kennet22/HCI-Group-Project1/README.md

 # Smart Mirror

-Goal: Develop a non-intrusive, informative bathroom appliance that will help everyone prepare for the day or stay in the loop!
+Goal: Develop a simple and informative bathroom appliance that will help everyone prepare for the day or stay in the loop!

 **Group 5 Team members:**
 - Logan Powers